|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Provoleta is a simple dish, but it makes a wonderful appetizer to start off a meal from the grill.
-The cheese develops a nice smoky flavor and is delicious spread on grilled toast.
+Provoleta is a simple dish, but it makes a wonderful appetizer to start a meal from the grill.
+The cheese develops a sweet, smoky flavor and is delicious spread on grilled toast.

 Serve this cheese warm with grill-toasted bread, an assortment of olives and grilled chorizo.